 - LG: SimpLink or SIMPLINK

 - Panasonic: HDAVI Control, EZ-Sync, or VIERA Link

 Enable CEC (by whatever name) on the TV, hook up your Fire TV Stick normally, and you should be able to both set up your Fire TV Stick and control it with the TV remote.
 You won’t have access to the voice control features of your device, but you’ll be able to get by with the navigational controls on the TV remote.

 Use Your Smartphone as a Hotspot and Another Device to Control the Fire TV Stick

-Your Fire TV Stick is already set to work on your home Wi-Fi network – which, presumably, you did not bring with you on your trip.
-And with no way to interface with your Fire TV Stick to change its network connection to that of your local Wi-Fi, they won’t be able to talk with one another, so the smartphone remote control won’t work.
+Your Fire TV Stick is already set to work on your home Wi-Fi network, which, presumably, you did not bring with you on your trip.
+With no way to interface with your Fire TV Stick to change its network connection to that of your local Wi-Fi, they won’t be able to talk with one another, so the smartphone remote control won’t work.
 But there is a clever way to get it to work.

 Here’s what you do.